Pusher (film series)

 The Pusher film trilogy by the Danish film director Nicolas Winding Refn illustrates and explores the violent criminal underworld of Copenhagen in gritty realism.
-The films have been highly praised by critics and hold respective scores of 83%, 100% and 93% on Rotten Tomatoes.

 Each film is led by a different lead character; Frank (Kim Bodnia), a mid-level drug dealer in the first, his friend and associate Tonny (Mads Mikkelsen), in the second, and their boss Milo (Zlatko Burić), a Serbian gang leader, in the third.
-Milo is the only character to appear in all three films, with Burić also reprising his role in the 2012 English language remake.
+Milo is the only character to appear in all three films, with Burić also reprising his role in the British 2012 remake.